michaelowusuntim6/animepahe-dl/README.md

 ## Credits

-This project is a Termux adaptation of the PC animepahe-dl bash script, with enhancements for Android, Cloudflare bypass, and native AES‑128 decryption.
+This project is a PC animepahe-dl bash script, with enhancements for Android, Cloudflare bypass, and native AES‑128 decryption.

 ## Disclaimer